 balls from the right field wall,

-or a crust of blood on a busted lip.
+of blood on a busted lip.

-From the body of a rusted trolley car
+From a rusted trolley car

-or a tugboat bullying a barge,
+and a tugboat bullying a barge.

-from below a skull's hard hat
+I'm from below the skull's hard hat

-and above a skeleton of girders,
+and above a skeleton of girders.

-from the bluff over the river,
+From the bluff over the river,

 the gorge beneath the span,